 Fingertips Kiss: Gently bring the fingers and thumb of your right hand together, raise to your lips, kiss lightly, and joyfully toss your fingers and thumb into the air.
 This gesture is used commonly in Italy, France, Spain, Greece, and Germany as a form of praise.
 It can mean sexy, delicious, divine, or wonderful.
-Be careful — tourists look silly when they overemphasize this subtle action.
+Make it subtle — tourists look silly when they overemphasize this subtle action.

 Hand Purse: Straighten the fingers and thumb of one hand, bringing them all together and making an upward point about a foot in front of your face.
 You can hold your hand still or move it a little up and down at the wrist.
 This is a common and very Italian gesture for a query.
 It is used to say "What do you want?" or "What are you doing?" or "What is it?" or "What's new?"
 It can also be used as an insult to say "You fool."
 The hand purse can also mean "fear" (France), "a lot" (Spain), and "good" (Greece and Turkey).